Agent Licensing

 Best Practice: WebRTC vs. UC Email Addresses

-WebRTC agent email address must be unique.
-When the same email address is already associated with a UC user, a modified format should be used for the WebRTC login.
+WebRTC agent email addresses must be unique.
+When an email address is already associated with a UC user, a modified format using plus addressing should be used for the WebRTC login — most email providers support this natively with no additional configuration required.

 For example: